Venues Canberra for their work at Exhibition Park in Canberra - 2017 National Finalist: Best Achievement in Venue Management

 Domonique Wiseman

-Domonique Wiseman has a diverse and unique mix of experience spanning over 20 years in the strategic development and implementation of major events and creative brand experiences across the arts, government, tourism, not for profit, sporting and corporate sectors.
-She also has over ten years’ experience in Senior Management roles running event agencies and departments both in Australia and New Zealand.
+Domonique has a diverse and unique mix of experience spanning over 25 years in the strategic development and delivery of major events and creative brand experiences across the arts, government, tourism, nonprofit, sporting, and corporate sectors in the APAC region.